Course: Gender and Feminism in Asia

 unspecified

-The course is open to all students interested in feminist and gender studies.
+The course is open to all students interested in gender and feminism.
 The working language is English - students are required to have at least B2 level proficiency.

 Recommended literature